SUBSCRIBE FOR UPDATES!

 filler@godaddy.com

-Hall of Fame Artist of the Year
+Artist of the Year

-Hall of Fame Artist of the Year
+Artist of the Year

-She's been #1 on the CDX Southern Gospel and Positive Country Charts for her song "Walk with the Big Guy" and has performed in Times Square NY at the Wonderama Season 7 set.
+Renee Leavitt is a 26 year old singer songwriter from the Greater Boston area.
+She started singing at the age of 3 and writing songs at 13.
+She have been #1 on the CDX Southern Gospel and Positive Country Charts for her song "Walk with the Big Guy" and has performed in Times Square NY at the Wonderama Season 7 set.
 Renee has 34 original songs spanning over four albums, and two singles) and gigs with her band around the New England area.
 Renee has performed with the North California hit band MAGIC GIANT at the Armory in Cambridge and has performed on the main stage at the Christian music event called SoulFest.
 She has headlined at the Music Room in Yarmouth MA and the Firehouse Center for the Arts in Newburyport MA.
 Having played on several different country radio stations including Country 102.5, the Bull 101.7, XM Sirius radio, Ireland's Kildaire FM (KFM), and many more, Renee feels that her music career can only go up.
-Renee has been invited five times to sing the American National Anthem 4 times and Canadian National Anthem 3 times at Fenway Park for the Major League Baseball franchise the Boston Red Sox.
+Renee has been invited five times to sing the National Anthem and Canadian National Anthem at Fenway Park for the Boston Red Sox during the MLB season.
+Renee has just embarked upon her fourth college degree at the Berklee School of Music in Songwriting, receiving prior a Bachelor's in Political Science and Theology, a Masters of Theological Studies, and an advanced Theology Masters in Systematics.

 Linked also is Renee's Spotify, website (online package with headshots), a live performance, and her professional social media.